macp3o/linux-tweaks/README.md

 # Linux Tweaks

-Settings tweaks to optimize disk access, networking, memory swapping, and usability, of Debian-based Linux systems, including Ubuntu and Mint,
+These tweaks optimize Debian-based Linux systems, including disk access, networking, memory swapping, video playback, and usability.

-The tweaks include:
-* Customizations applied automatically by script, and
-* Setting updates that require manual intervention.

-## Installation
+## Quick Installation

-To install *all* automated tweaks, from a terminal prompt, run:
+To install *all* automated tweaks, run from a terminal prompt:
 ~~~bash
 	$  chmod u+x INSTALL.sh
 	$  ./INSTALL.sh
 ~~~

+Then, go to the Manual Settings to apply all manual settings.

+**WARNING**. `INSTALL.sh` removes several services and programs that are typically preinstalled in a new system installation.

+## Custom Installation
-To apply *individual tweaks*, run the other scripts or copy the configuration files included to the location indicated near the top of each file.
+To selectively apply *specific tweaks*, run the specific scripts or copy the configuration files included to the location indicated near the top of each file.
 All scripts, except for INSTALL.sh, must be run as root (e.g. with `sudo`).

-**WARNING**.
-It's important to note that `INSTALL.sh` removes several services and programs that are typically installed by fresh installations of the system.

 ## Requirements